Fr3d/camect-ha/README.md

 - Continues to send events received from Camect's event bus to Home Assistant's

 ## Installation ##
 Using [HACS](https://hacs.xyz/) to install is the recommended method.
+Add the URL for this repo as a custom repository, and then install it using the Explore & Download button.

 If you install it manually you may need to add one line to your `configuration.yaml` before Home Assistant will detect it:
 ```yaml